yurimalheiros/senticnetapi/README.md

 Please acknowledge the authors by citing SenticNet 5 in any research work or presentation containing results obtained in whole or in part through the use of the API:

 *E Cambria, S Poria, D Hazarika, K Kwok.
 SenticNet 5: Discovering conceptual primitives for sentiment analysis by means of context embeddings.
-In: AAAI (2018)*
+In: AAAI, pp. 1795-1802 (2018)*